cheat-sheets/writing-cheat-sheet/README.md

 ## Idioms

+### Popular

 - **Kill two birds with one stone** - produce two useful results by just doing one action.
+Ex.:  If we have to go to Manchester for the meeting, then let’s visit Auntie Joan on the way there.
+We can kill two birds with one stone.
 - **Cool, calm, and collected** - relaxed in control not nervous.
-Practicing meditation has helped me to be cool, calm, and collected in times of trouble.
+Ex.: Practicing meditation has helped me to be cool, calm, and collected in times of trouble.
 - **Low-hanging fruit** - a thing or person that can be won, obtained, or persuaded with little effort.
+- **go down the rabbit hole** - To enter into a situation or begin a process or journey that is particularly strange, problematic, difficult, complex, or chaotic, especially one that becomes increasingly so as it develops or unfolds.
+Ex.
+Owning your own business is a huge responsibility that not everyone is prepared for.
+Are you sure you're ready to go down the rabbit hole?
+- **Ballpark figure** - a rough or approximate number (guesstimate) to give a general idea of something.
 - **To get the lay of the land** - to learn the general situation or state of affairs, especially in preparation for action.
 - **To be under the weather** - slightly unwell or in low spirits.